 Myth 4: Red ribbons will stop the draining energy or toilets and sinks.

-Again, just as you need to allow your own body to rid itself of waste, you need to allow your home’s to empty itself of its waste.
-Who wants to live in a constipated house? 😉 Just remember that your home is a living space.
+Again, just as you need to allow your own body to rid itself of waste, you need to allow your home to empty itself of its waste.
+Who wants to live in a constipated house? 😉 Just remember that your home is a living space, and there must be inward and outward flow as this is the way that energy in your home remains clean, fresh, and flowing, like a river vs. a stagnant pond..

 Myth 5: Sinks and plumbing are a source of drain.

-Faucets and taps are a source of generating, clean water, and they should never leak because they create a drain on your life, so watch for running toilets, dripping faucets, and leaky taps.
+Faucets and taps are a source of generating, clean water, and they should never leak because they create a drain on your health and wealth, so watch for running toilets, dripping faucets, and leaky taps.

-Many times if there’s a problem with spending or an abundance of bill, the source is frequently a leak.
+Many times if there’s a problem with spending or an abundance of bills, the source is frequently a leak.